BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 ![](https://github.com/BioPhoton/blog-crafting-reactive-ephemeral-state-in-angular-and-rxjs/raw/master/images/cover-reactive-local-state__michael-hladky.png "Reactive-Ephemeral-State - Cover")
-# Research on Reactive-Ephemeral-State in component oriented frameworks
+# Research on Reactive-Ephemeral-State in Component-Oriented Frameworks
 ### Studies are done with Angular as an example for a component-oriented framework and RxJS is used as an example for a reactive programming library

-Angular, RxJS, State-Management, Ephemeral-State
+Angular, RxJS, StateManagement, EphemeralState

 **Personal Quote:**
->After I was done with all the documentation and examples I realized nobody will read all this, so I thought why not also putting a title nobody will read. 😜
+>After I was done with all the documentation and examples I realized nobody will read ALL THIS, so I thought why not also putting a title nobody will read. 😜

+---

 In most of the component-oriented applications, there is the need to structure container components.
 Even after a well thought refactoring into more display components and grouping logic into responsibilities it's always hard to handle.